andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 code/recommend/
 ***************

-recommend.r - Figure 6, recommended presentation of data and fitted size spectrum.
+recommend.r - Figure 6, recommended MLE calculations and resulting plots of data and fitted size spectrum.

+--

 To test sensitivity of results to xmax, b etc. (as I've done above), create a new folder, and then copy in, rename and edit the files fitting2.r,